chrisnunes57/hacs-opensource-server/README.md

 The backend that powers the HACS website!

-Following structure set by https://mean.io by Linnovate.
+Following basic Node backend structure set by https://mean.io by Linnovate.

 Our current API Routes:

-- /officers
 - /calendar
 - /siteContent
+- /login